olekgr/HP-35_Z80/README.md

 ## Intro

-This page is about building a HP35 clone.
+This DIY page is about building a HP35 clone.
 But without using emulators, HP microcode etc. I have always wanted to write original algorithms, created by David S. Cochran and provided by William E. Egbert in 4 editions of 1977's HP Journal, please see <a href="https://github.com/olekgr/HP-35_Z80/tree/main/arch">arch</a>.

 As the original HP35 was built 50 years ago, this is a good time to do the same.